Optimal consumption under loss-averse multiplicative habit-formation preferences: Methodology and Main Results

-The HJB equation \eqref{eq:HJB-concavified} then becomes
+The HJB equation \cref{eq:HJB-concavified} then becomes

 We use the next lemma to evaluate the term involving the maximization over $c$.
-The lemma relies on Assumption \ref{assumption:moderateLA} in the previous section.
-Its proof is straightforward and thus omitted. \begin{lemma} Consider the S-shaped utility $U(c)$ in \eqref{eq:U} with $\al>0$ and $U_\pm(c)$ satisfying \eqref{eq:Uc} and Assumption \ref{assumption:moderateLA}.
-The concave envelope $\Ut(c)$ in \eqref{eq:Ut_defined} is given by
+The lemma relies on Assumption \ref{assumption:moderateLA} above.
+Its proof is straightforward and thus omitted. \begin{lemma} Consider the S-shaped utility $U(c)$ in \cref{eq:U} with $\al>0$ and $U_\pm(c)$ satisfying \cref{eq:Uc} and Assumption \ref{assumption:moderateLA}.
+The concave envelope $\Ut(c)$ in \cref{eq:Ut_defined} is given by